Kristen Spours: 2016–2017 season

 Spours began the season by competing on the Junior Grand Prix series, finishing thirteenth at the 2016 JGP France.
-She then competed competed on the senior level at the 2016 CS Lombardia Trophy, where she placed twelfth.
+She then competed on the senior level at the 2016 CS Lombardia Trophy, where she placed twelfth.

 Spours went on to win a silver at the Denkova-Staviski Cup and bronze at the Merano Cup on the senior levels, as well as a gold medal at the 2016 Grand Prix of Bratislava on the junior level.
 In December 2016, she won the junior ladies' title and placed fifth on the senior level at the 2017 British Championships.
 She then won the silver in the senior ladies' category at Skate Helena and finished tenth at the 2017 International Challenge Cup.
 In March, she placed sixteenth in the short program, fourteenth in the free skate, and fifteenth overall at the 2017 World Junior Championships in Taipei, Taiwan.

 2017–18 season

 Competing on the Junior Grand Prix series, Spours placed thirteenth at 2017 JGP Austria and fourteenth at 2017 JGP Italy.
 Meanwhile, on the senior level, she would finish eighteenth at the 2017 CS Lombardia Trophy, fifth at the 2017 Golden Bear of Zagreb, and fourth at the 2017 Merano Cup.
 At the 2018 British Championships, Spours won her second consecutive national title on the junior level as well as won the bronze medal on the senior level.

 Selected to compete at the 2018 World Junior Championships in Sofia, Bulgaria, Spours finished twenty-first.